1. What kind of truck is that and how big is your sleeper?

 6. How much water do your tanks hold for showers, etc.?

-We have a 30 gallon water tank to use for showers and the kitchen sink.
+We have a 40 gallon water tank to use for showers and the kitchen sink.
 We have a 7 gallon tank to flush the toilet.
 Once we use up both of those water supplies, we have to go to a truck stop or RV park to fill up with more fresh water and to dump the wastewater tank.
+In addition, we carry two 5-gallon jugs of bottled water which connect to a spigot on our sink so we always have fresh drinking water.

 7. How do all of those electronics and appliances get power?